 That's a shame, because in our initial iPhone 13 review, we noted that it didn't bring a huge number of features over the iPhone 12, though it did have a few tweaks here and there.

-On paper, you’d be hard pressed to find a reason why Apple didn’t call this phone the iPhone 12S.
+On paper, you’d be hard pressed to find a reason why Apple didn’t call the iPhone 13 the iPhone 12S.
 The design is largely the same, the specs don’t look hugely different, and there aren’t many headline-grabbing new features.

 The highlight of the iPhone 13 is its battery life.
 Previously, iPhones haven’t been synonymous with strong battery life, but during every day of our testing we’ve been hard-pressed to run the iPhone 13 out of juice.

 Apple has finally cracked it when it comes to battery life, and it's now far better than it has been on previous iPhone iterations.

 The iPhone 13’s new A15 Bionic chipset, meanwhile, is incredibly powerful, and paired with 4GB of RAM it’s capable of running multiple apps and tasks quickly and efficiently.